Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Experimental developments for r-process studies

 \subsubsection{The experimental study of nuclear masses}

 Mass measurements of selected isotopes near stability were traditionally performed using mass spectrometers based on magnetic and electric sector fields for separating single isotopes.
 Modern experimental methods of mass measurement of rare isotopes are generally based on three experimental techniques.
-Time-of-flight mass spectrometry (TOF-MS) is based on the velocity measurement of short-lived isotopes produced in fragment processes that are analyzed in single-pass spectrometers.
+Time-of-flight mass spectrometry (TOF-MS)~\citep{Meisel.George:2013} is based on the velocity measurement of short-lived isotopes produced in fragment processes that are analyzed in single-pass spectrometers.
 The other techniques are frequency-based spectrometry of isotopes in storage rings using Schottky pick-up signals of rapidly circulating particles~\cite{Litvinov2004} and Penning traps capable of making measurements with even single trapped particles \cite{Blaum:2006,Blaum2013}.
-The TOF and frequency-based methods are often mentioned together as direct mass measurement methods because unknown masses (in fact, mass-to-charge ratios) are directly determined by calibration with well-known masses.
+The TOF and frequency-based methods are often mentioned as direct mass measurement methods because unknown masses (in fact, mass-to-charge ratios) are directly determined by calibration with well-known masses.

 Indirect methods usually rely on the measurement of the energy balance in reaction or decay processes of the isotopes in question.
-The un-known mass is calculated from known ones in the reaction or decays, plus the determined Q values.
-This is the classical approach, which requires a substantial production of the radioactive isotopes in question to ensure sufficient statistical reliability of the data.
+The unknown mass is calculated from known ones in the reaction or decays, plus the determined Q values.
+This classical approach requires a substantial production of the radioactive isotopes in question to ensure sufficient statistical reliability of the data.